 Add an Appbutton.
 This will open a modal with steps for creating an application.

-- App Details - In this step you will specify the application name.
+- App Details - In this step you will specify the application name, environment name, and the host url of your running application.

 - YAML - Ater the creation is completed, you will have access to the